 Cancer recurrence is the return of cancer after a period when no cancer cells could be detected in the body.
 The fear of recurrence is normal and reasonable for all cancer survivors.
 It is important to remember that although you cannot control whether your cancer recurs, you can control how much you let the fear of recurrence affect your life.

 When a man has treatment for prostate cancer, his PSA level will drop significantly.
-Regular testing with PSA is one of the tools the physician will use to measure if the cancer has returned.
-Biochemical Recurrence
+Regular testing with PSA is one of the tools doctors will use to measure if the cancer has returned.

 Metastatic Prostate Cancer